kmarkus/microblx/docs/source/developing_blocks.rst

 6. declaring the block: how to put everything together
 7. registration of blocks and types: make block prototypes and types known to the system

+The following describes these steps in detail and is based on the (heavily) documented random number generator block (``std_blocks/random/``).

+Note: Instead of manually implementing the above, a tool ``ubx_genblock`` is available which can generate blocks including interfaces from a simple description.
+See `Block code-generation`_.

 Declaring configuration
 -----------------------